MickeyStrike/dot-tes/README.md

 - Reusable and styled components.
 - TypeScript support for better type checking.
 - Routing and authentication using React Router.
+- State Management using React Context
+- Fetch data axios with instance and custom hooks services
 - ESLint for code linting and best practices.

 ---